run-ai/docs/docs/platform-admin/workloads/overviews/workload-support.md

     Specific workload-aware visibility, so that different pods are identified and treated as a single workload (for example GPU utilization, workload view, dashboards).

-!!!
-Note
-    __Workload actions__, __Scheduling rules__

-    Actions and scheduling rules for distributed training are supported from clusters v2.20 and above with the matching training operator versions. (see installation docs).

 ## Workload scopes